The Belmont Theatre: Changes

 According to the executive director, Lyn Bergdoll, the theatre was renamed after its street in mid-2016 due to a migration of the former name's meaning.
 While "little theater" originally connoted "community theater", it has more recently been applied to "children's theater" or "smaller productions".

 The theatre's most enduring fundraiser has been an annual food stand at the York Fair, at which steak sandwiches are sold.
 The stand was started in 1957 by Betty Gerberick and run by volunteers.
 A partnership with the local Roosevelt Tavern began in 2017 to operate the stand from 2018 onward.

+Special events

+In addition to its theatrical productions, the theatre has hosted various community and musical performances.
+In December 2015, the Unforgettable Big Band, a big band based in York, performed a tribute show honoring Frank Sinatra's 100th birthday to two sold-out audiences.

 Alumni

 Notable theatre alumni include Rebecca Wisocky and Sam Freed.